bircow/doksit/docs/documentation.md

 order: alphabetically
 ```

-### Choose, which objects will be in the API documentation
+### Choose which objects will be in the API documentation

 In the module docstrings you use template variables with references to objects, which will be in the documentation: